FisherMouHu/DisneyFilmStore-Rails/Guideline.md

         <%= button_to "Empty Cart", @cart, method: :delete, data: {confirm: "Are you sure?"} %>
         ```

-    - Make Add to Cart and Empty Cart Redirect to Shopper_Url
+    - Make Add to Cart and Empty Cart Redirect to Shopper_Url ( in Controller )

         ``` ruby
         format.html { redirect_to shopper_url, ... }